Leizhenpeng/platecode/README.md

 Thanks to my friend [cunzaizhuyi](https://github.com/cunzaizhuyi) for the new repository [hashplate-cn](https://github.com/cunzaizhuyi/hashplate-cn), which I find quite interesting.

-Since hash has its limitations, I'm considering giving crypto a try
+Since hash has its limitations, I'm considering giving encoding a try

 ## License